Answers to Frequently Asked Questions for High School Students

 What are your most popular majors?

-The most popular majors, in terms of sheer numbers, are English, political science, psychology, economics, and the biological sciences.
+The most popular majors, in terms of sheer numbers, are English, Political Science, Psychology, Economics, and Biology.
 However, no matter what particular discipline you choose to major in, Vassar will provide you with the depth and breadth critical to a strong liberal arts education.
 Since Vassar does not have a core curriculum, students are able to complete a double major within four years.
 Some students create their own majors, combining disciplines of particular personal interest.
 A large number of our students complete a major and a correlate sequence (minor), sometimes in academically disparate fields.

 Do you accept AP credits?
 What about the IB diploma?